The Warwick Q-Step Centre will be offering an exciting range of masterclasses for 2020/21.

 Masterclasses are unaccredited but can be important complements to your training as social and political data specialists.

-Priority access is given to students registered on the MSc in Big Data and Digital Futures, the MSc in Quantitative Social Research and the MA in Politics, Big Data and Quantitative Methods.
+Priority access is given to students registered on the MSc in Big Data and Digital Futures, the MSc in Social Inequalities and Research Methods, and the MA in Politics, Big Data and Quantitative Methods.
 Other students and staff may also be eligible to attend, please contact the Q-Step Centre.